noelboss/countrymanager/README.md

 You can insert 3 different Plugins:
 - List of all countries expect the current (tt_content.list.20.countrymanager_countries)
-- List of languages of current country (tt_content.list.20.countrymanager_countries) NOT IMPLEMENTED CORRECTLY YET – Current country with languages (tt_content.list.20.countrymanager_languages)
+- List of languages of current country (tt_content.list.20.countrymanager_countries) – Language switch for the current page (tt_content.list.20.countrymanager_languages)

 You can also use typoscript:
-page.10 < tt_content.list.20.countrymanager_countries
+– page.10 < tt_content.list.20.countrymanager_countries
-page.20 < tt_content.list.20.countrymanager_country
+– page.20 < tt_content.list.20.countrymanager_country
-NOT IMPLEMENTED CORRECTLY YET page.30 < tt_content.list.20.countrymanager_languages
+– page.30 < tt_content.list.20.countrymanager_languages

 FAQ
 ===
 What happens if I change the country?

-– You will be directed to the Page with the ID configured by plugin.tx_countrymanager.settings.rootUid What happenes if I change the language inside the same country – If possible, you will be directed to the same page just in a different language
+– You will be directed to the Page with the ID configured by plugin.tx_countrymanager.settings.rootUid

+What happenes if I change the language inside the same country

+– If possible, you will be directed to the same page just in a different language